pantheon-systems/documentation/source/content/guides/mariadb-mysql/04-myisam-to-innodb.md

 This section provides information on how to convert MySQL Tables from MyISAM to InnoDB.

-Sites that don't use [InnoDB](https://dev.mysql.com/doc/refman/5.5/en/innodb-storage-engine.html) are missing out on performance and stability gains.
-As part of our Launch Check for new sites, we check the engine type on every table.
-If we find a table using the MyISAM engine, we notify the user so they can fix it.
-To make it easy, there is a PHP script you can use to help convert your MyISAM tables to InnoDB.
+Sites that use [InnoDB](https://dev.mysql.com/doc/refman/5.5/en/innodb-storage-engine.html) have better performance and stability gains.
+Pantheon's Launch Check for new sites looks at the engine type on every table, and notifies you if a table uses MyISAM engine, so you can fix it.
+There is a PHP script you can use to help convert your MyISAM tables to InnoDB.

 <Alert title="Warning" type="danger">